 Driving Through the Redwoods

 The Avenue Of The Giants runs beside US Hwy 101 from Garberville to Pepperwood.
 The road is built to curve around the massive trees.
 It's a pretty drive, but it's also peppered with tourist stops of all kinds, some of them touting the most mundane-sounding features like an Upside-Down Root or an L-Shaped Branch.
-To get more information on this spectacular drive through the Avenue of The Giants, check out this guide.

 California Giant Sequoia Redwood Trees in Yosemite National Park

 Yosemite's Mariposa Grove of Giant Sequoias is the national park's largest redwood grove.
 It contains about 500 mature trees.
 You can see some of them from the road and parking area, but it's more fun to get out and walk among them.
 Most visitors choose a 0.8-mile hike from the parking lot to the Grizzly Giant and California Tunnel Trees, which has about 500 feet of elevation gain.

 The grove is located near the south entrance to Yosemite, about an hour's drive south of Yosemite Valley.
 From November through April, the road to it may be closed because of snow.

 On summer days, the small parking area closes periodically when full.
 To avoid that, you can take the free Wawona-Mariposa Grove shuttle.
 Yosemite National Park is about a 4-hour drive east of San Francisco.

 California Giant Sequoia Redwood Trees in Sequoia National Park

 If your goal is to see the very biggest of the giant sequoia trees, you must go to Sequoia National Park.
 This one national park contains 18 of the 30 largest specimens of sequoiadendron giganteum in the world.